Ellipsis (computer programming): C and C++

 C99 introduced macros with a variable number of arguments.

-C++11 included the C99 preprocessor, and also introduced templates with a variable number of arguments.
+C++11 included the C99 preprocessor, and also introduced templates with a variable number of arguments, called variadic templates.

 Java

 As of version 1.5, Java has adopted this "varargs" functionality.
 For example:

+This actually converts to String[] strings.

 PHP

 PHP 5.6 supports use of ellipsis to define an explicitly variadic function, where ... before an argument in a function definition means that arguments from that point on will be collected into an array.
 For example: